 What?
 You don’t have hours and hours to search for and plan the perfect French and Spanish virtual field trips?
 Luckily, I did all the hard, tedious work for you.
 Let’s just say I spent one whole summer in the town library looking through hours and hours of videos to find ones that were:

 C. Not Too Long

 Makes me feel like my little corner of the world is so small.
-Love that there is such variety on our amazing planet!
+Without a doubt, I love that there is such variety on our amazing planet!
 Hope you, too, will share these treasures with your students.
 You’ll be amazed at how it opens their eyes to culture and sparks their curiosity.

-Test out some free virtual field trips for France/Canada and Mexico/Spain in my Free Resource Library.
+To that end, test out some free French and Spanish virtual field trips for France/Canada and Mexico/Spain in my Free Resource Library.
 Sign up and then check your email for the password and access link.